 Who shares your home with you?
 And we're not talking about partners or children; we mean the other organisms that live in your personal space.

-According to a new study from researchers at Cornell University, the indoor biome makes up about 0.5 percent of ice-free land, or about 247,000 square miles, which is nearly the size of Texas.
+According to a study published in Trends in Ecology & Evolution by researchers at Cornell University, the indoor biome makes up about 0.5 percent of ice-free land, or about 247,000 square miles, which is nearly the size of Texas.

 "People have this picture that there are only a few insect species and microbial species eating human scrap," says Cornell graduate student and researcher Laura Martin.
 "But given the number of species found indoors, it is likely there's a lot more going on that we don't know about."